-The additional advice giver may or may not be a professional golfer.
 The captain and the advice giver must be identified to the Committee on the team composition form prior to the start of the competition.

 If the captain or advice giver is a player, he may not give advice to a teammate other than his partner while playing (Rule 10.2).
-(Local Rules Types H-2 and H-3).
+(Model Local Rules H-2 and H-3).

-11. Returning of Score Card (Rule 3.3)
+12. Returning of Score Card (Rule 3.3)